benjymous/annotations/sandman/sandman.69.md

 - #### Panel 6

-  Hal says, "In the midst of death, we are in life" (page 18, panel 6).
+  Hal says, "In the midst of death, we are in life".
 I don't know if this was noted and simply not annotated because it was so obvious, but I figured I'd mention anyway that it's a reversal of a line that my quotation dictionary lists as coming from "Burial of the Dead" in _Book of Common Prayer_: "In the midst of life we are in death." (found by Sarah Alderdice <viverais@freeze.com>)

 ### Page 19